Addressing Local Realism through Bell Tests at Colliders: Detection Scenarios

 The expectation value of the outcome of the measurement is

 Meanwhile, the probability $P_+$ can be calculated given the encoding in Eq.~\eqref{eq:encoding-gen-gen}

 Finally, using Eq.~\eqref{eq:exp-gen} in the CHSH inequality leads to

-Unlike the case of an ideal detector, here there is an efficiency factor $\epsilon_{\rm CHSH} = (\Delta F_A)(\Delta F_B)$ that dilutes the potential of a state to violate the inequality.\footnote{Ref.~\cite{Clauser:1978ng} called the efficiency factor $C$ rather than $\epsilon_{\rm CHSH}$. } From Eq.~\eqref{eq:prob-gen} we find
+Unlike the case of an ideal detector, here there is a theoretical efficiency factor $\epsilon_{\rm CHSH} = (\Delta F_A)(\Delta F_B)$ that dilutes the potential of a state to violate the inequality.\footnote{Ref.~\cite{Clauser:1978ng} called the theoretical efficiency factor $C$ rather than $\epsilon_{\rm CHSH}$. } This is not an experimental efficiency that can be corrected, but rather a theoretical efficiency that results from the measurement operator.
+From Eq.~\eqref{eq:prob-gen} we find

 As the maximum value of the left-hand side for a Bell state is $2\sqrt{2}$ this means that Bell inequality violation is only observable in this system if $\epsilon_{\rm CHSH} > 1/\sqrt{2}$.
 For $P_+ = P_+^A = P_+^B$ this results in the requirement $P_+ > 2^{-1}+2^{-5/4} = 0.92$.